On the past maximal development of near-FLRW data for the Einstein scalar-field Vlasov system: Estimates for spacetime and scalar field variables

 \begin{lemma}[Bounds for Bel-Robinson Vlasov matter components] Recalling \eqref{eq:JVlpar} and \eqref{eq:JVlast}, writing and using $J^{Vl,\parallel}_{(\cdot)0(\cdot),symm}$ to denote the same expression as in \eqref{eq:JVlpar} where pure trace terms are dropped, one has

 as well as, for $L\in2\Z_+, L\leq 18$,

 and, for $L\in2\N, L\leq 18$,

 \begin{proof} We can directly use Lemma \ref{lem:density-control} to control $(S^{Vl})^{\parallel}$ and $\nabla\j^{Vl}$.
+Additionally, we note that the final term in \eqref{eq:JVlpar} can be estimated identically to $(S^{Vl})^{\parallel}$ after observing that $m^2a^2\leq (v^0)^2$.
 For the remaining terms, recall that we can apply \eqref{eq:nabla-intTM} to pull the covariant derivative past the respective momentum integrals.
 By Lemma \ref{lem:mom-der}, any of the prefactors depending only on the momentum are uniformly bounded by $v^0$ up to constant and vanish when hit by a horizontal derivative.
 Keeping this in mind, we apply the product rule: When estimating high order Vlasov terms, we apply the Jensen inequality as in the proof of Lemma \ref{lem:density-control} to connect the respectice quantities to our Vlasov energies, and apply the low order bounds \eqref{eq:APmidSigma} and \eqref{eq:BsC} for shear and lapse respectively.
 On the other hand, if most derivatives hit lapse or shear terms, we estimate the respective distribution function terms with \eqref{eq:APVlasov} by $a^{-c\sqrt{\epsilon}}$, and simply apply \eqref{eq:APMom} to deal with the remaining integrals over functions of $v$.
 Finally, recall \cite[Lemma 4.5]{FU23} to bound Sobolev norms in $\Sigma$ and $N$ to their respective energy terms up to curvature errors. \end{proof} \end{lemma}

-\begin{corollary}[Energy estimates for Bel-Robinson variables] The following holds:
+\begin{corollary}[Energy estimates for Bel-Robinson variables] The following holds for $L\in 2\N,\,2\leq L\leq 18$: